famanson/famanson.github.io/_posts/2018-06-17-coding-on-an-ipad.md

 ## The requirements

-Because of how I set up my programming environment everywhere else already, there are several very specific requirements that I need from this new setup.
+As a software engineer, text editors and CLI software are my tools of trade.
+I spend most of my screen time working with either of those during a usual day of work, so I always take (a bit too much) time to evaluate and customise them.
+And because of my routine and how I've set up my programming environment everywhere else already, there are several very specific requirements that I need from this new setup.
 - I need to get my passwords from  [pass](https://www.passwordstore.org/)
 - A VPN client to provide safe passage on the treacherous parts of the Internet
 - A decent code editor
 - A GitHub/SSH client
 - Some sort of UNIX terminal

-As a software engineer, text editors and CLI software are my tools of trade.
-I spend most of my screen time working with either of those during a usual day of work, so I always take (a bit too much) time to evaluate and customise them.

 ## The Solution